Charing Cross (District line) tube crash: Problem reported

 The problem did not appear until the line became busy.
 On arrival at Temple at 09:40, a motorman reported that he had nearly run into the train ahead.

 The message was conveyed to Charing Cross but no action was taken despite further reports that the signal was working incorrectly.
 By the time it became clear that there was a significant problem, it was too late to prevent the collision.

 Allocation of blame

 The Ministry of Transport report held the Signal Installer and Chief Lineman responsible for the wiring error and the failure to test the signals thoroughly.
 The Station Foreman, Porter and Inspector were responsible for not acting promptly to prevent a collision.

 Similar accident

 A similar accident involving a signal wiring error had occurred near the same station on the Northern line on 10 March 1938.
+These wrong-side failures are extremely rare and it was a remarkable coincidence for two such failures to occur in the same year near the same station, albeit on different lines.